 The WaveLight EX500 has the fastest eye tracker of all lasers and will move the laser treatment with your eye movement to assure a more predictable result and give you further peace of mind.
 If there is too much movement the laser actually shuts down.

 We feel strongly that our extreme attention to detail and personalized attention combined with the best LASIK technology are why our results are so outstanding.
-It is important to note that even though not everyone achieves 20/20 results immediately, as each patient’s body heals differently, those that do not experience immediate good results can typically get to that point with a second correction, otherwise known as an enhancement.
+It is important to note that even though not everyone achieves 20/20 results immediately, as each patient’s body heals differently, those that do not experience immediate ideal results can typically get to that point with a second correction, otherwise known as an enhancement.
 For the roughly 3% of LASIK patients who require an enhancement, Providence Eye offers this at no additional charge within a year of undergoing a LASIK procedure.

 LASIK can be utilized to correct both distance and near vision in many circumstances.
 Many LASIK eye surgery patients under the age of 40 choose to have both eyes done for distance and will still be able to see at near distances.
-For those lucky enough to age, there are several quality options for eliminating reading glasses, including monovision LASIK.
+For those lucky enough to age, there are several options for eliminating reading glasses, including monovision LASIK.